-Two students on boardwalk in marsh
+Two students performing research on a boardwalk in a marsh

 Program Type